Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Emoji Recommendation

 \subsection{Recommendation with User Identity}

-Previous work suggests the different emoji preference depending on the user identity \cite{chen2018gender, lu2016emojiusgae} so when performing the emoji recommendation, it is also important to consider the user demographic attributes to recommend the proper emoji choices.
-ChatGPT has been shown to have the potential to play as a communicative agent with different roles \cite{li2023camel}.
-Moreover, as shown in Section \ref{sec:emoji_community}, the knowledge about the discrepancy in the emoji usage patterns of different communities is encoded in ChatGPT.
-In this part, we investigate whether ChatGPT has the ability to consider user identity when recommending the emoji to the tweet.
+Previous work suggests that emoji preferences differ based on user identity \cite{chen2018gender, lu2016emojiusgae}, so it is important to consider user demographic attributes when recommending emojis.
+ChatGPT has shown the potential to act as a communicative agent with different roles \cite{li2023camel}.
+Moreover, as shown in Section \ref{sec:emoji_community}, ChatGPT encodes knowledge about discrepancies in emoji usage patterns among different communities.
+In this part, we investigate whether ChatGPT can consider user identity when recommending emojis for tweets.

-We ask ChatGPT to play as a female or male Twitter user to give the recommendation of the emojis, respectively, and add another sentence at the beginning of the prompt like the previous work \cite{li2023camel}: \textit{I want you to act as a female/male Twitter user.
-Never forget your role.} We repeat the GPT4 ICL experiment on 5,000 English tweets.
-Acting as a male or female twitter user can obtain 21.04\% and 20.94\% accuracy, respectively, and 1,110 tweets have different predictions.
-We present the distribution of the top 10 predicted emojis for female or male users in the first two rows of Table \ref{tab:emoji_dist}.
+We ask ChatGPT to act as a female or male Twitter user and provide emoji recommendations accordingly.
+We add another sentence at the beginning of the prompt, as in previous work \cite{li2023camel}: \textit{I want you to act as a female/male Twitter user.
+Never forget your role.} We repeat the GPT4 ICL experiment on the same 5,000 English tweets.
+Acting as a male or female Twitter user, ChatGPT achieves 21.04\% and 20.94\% accuracy, respectively, with 1,110 tweets having different predictions.
+Although the provided gender identity does not significantly change the accuracy, it altered more than 20\% of the predictions of the recommended emojis.
+We also performed a Chi-Square Test \cite{rana2015chi} to examine the significance of the difference in emoji distributions between the two prompts, yielding a p-value of less than 0.01.
+We present the distribution of the top 10 predicted emojis for female and male users in the first two rows of Table \ref{tab:emoji_dist}.

+An examination of the first two rows of Table \ref{tab:emoji_dist} reveals a comparable emoji distribution with two notable exceptions: a higher frequency of \MyEmoji{\twohearts} (two hearts) when representing female users, and a higher usage of \MyEmoji{\smilingfacewithsunglasses} (smiling face with sunglasses) in representations of male users.
+This finding is consistent with ChatGPT's understanding of usage differences for female and male users in Section \ref{sec:emoji_community} and the findings from previous work \cite{chen2018gender}.